 Providing Employer Notice Of Lawsuit Intent

-Once you have gathered all of the information to support your claim, you should notify your employer that you intend to sue.
+Once you have gathered all the information to support your claim, you should notify your employer that you intend to sue.
 In general, state and federal courts and administrative bodies both prefer to attempt to resolve discrimination disputes privately before seeking the involvement of the Equal Employment Opportunity Commission (EEOC).
 The best way to provide notice is to send your employer a letter (via certified mail) detailing the facts of the incident.
 You should also set a deadline for your employer to respond to your notice of intent.

 Determining Your Eligibility & Completing Necessary Forms